 While there are plenty of great fried chicken sandwiches across America, few can rival the simple pleasure of Chick-fil-A. You can’t always get Chick-fil-A, especially considering the cult-favorite fast food chain is closed on Sundays.
 But if you’re wanting to get your fix, then you’re in luck, since you can easily recreate Chick-fil-A’s fried chicken sandwich at home.

 There are two secrets to recreating Chick-fil-A’s signature sandwich.
-The first is to brine the chicken breasts for half an hour to one hour in zesty dill pickle juice.
+The first is to brine the chicken breasts for 30 minutes to an hour in zesty dill pickle juice.
 This gives the chicken that sometimes hard-to-define Chick-fil-A flavor.

 The second secret is a couple of tablespoons of powdered sugar mixed in with the flour coating.
 This adds a subtle sweetness that plays well off of the saltiness from the pickle brine.
 But if you don’t have powdered sugar, don’t worry — just read up on these handy ingredient swaps.